When building SaaS products for various markets, small web development teams can have a hard time dealing with language and cultural differences.

 Coming from Western countries, we tend to believe that English is the only language we need to be concerned with.
 However, if you are looking to expand your business, a glimpse into Asian or South American countries will quickly tell you that there is more than one language.

 English first.Building a first prototype of your SaaS product, chances are high that you will start off using English as your prior language.

 Although English has only 335 million native speakers, another 1.5 billion people know how to speak English at various levels of proficiency.
 With these numbers in mind, it’s perfectly fine to kick off the ground with an English-only product.

 Benefits of a multilingual SaaS productYou may reach a point where a significant number of your customers are not familiar with English and will start asking for your product and features in their native language.

 Usersnap reached that phase recently and we decided to expand our product and websites language-wise.

 We started with translating our website feedback widget to just 15 languages and now we are already at 25.

 I’ve collected some of the most interesting benefits we came across building a multilingual SaaS product.

-Grow your business geographicallyOne of the biggest and probably the most important benefit of a multilingual product is accessibility.
+Grow your business geographicallyOne of the biggest and probably the most important benefits of a multilingual product is accessibility.
 As stated in the introduction of this article, most people on this planet do not have English as their main language and probably do not speak English at all.

 Having your software available in various languages enables you to grow your business geographically.
 Building and selling digital goods has never been easier.
 Being able to ship a digital good perfectly designed for different regions and markets enables you to scale your business.